The World Rugby Sevens Series is an annual series of rugby sevens (a variant of Rugby Union) tournaments, competed for by international sides.

 - South Africa (Cape Town) – Cape Town Stadium

 - New Zealand (Hamilton) – Waikato Stadium

 - USA (Los Angeles) – Dignity Health Sports Park

 - Hong Kong (Hong Kong) – Hong Kong Stadium

 Who is competing in the World Rugby Sevens Series?

 A group of 15 “core teams” are invited to compete in each of the events of the series each season based on their performance in the previous season.
-The core teams for the 2018-2019 season (ranked on performance) are: South Africa, Fiji, New Zealand, Australia, England, USA, Argentina, Kenya, Canada, Samoa, Spain, Scotland, France, Wales and Japan.
+The core teams for the 2019-2020 season were: South Africa, Fiji, New Zealand, Australia, England, USA, Argentina, Kenya, Canada, Samoa, Spain, Scotland, France, Wales and Ireland.